 If your new roommate is feeling smothered, you will probably notice some clues.
 This is especially true if you are constantly together, since few people can hide their real feelings all the time.

-If your new college roommate begins having mysterious plans nearly every time you enter the dorm, he or she might just be trying to get some space.
+If your new college roommate begins having mysterious plans nearly every time you enter the dorm, they might just be trying to get some space.
 You can try to solve the problem by finding something else to do for a couple of hours.
 This may be the perfect time to hang out with any new friends you have made or check out that on-campus coffee house you saw a flyer for in the cafeteria.

 Also, if your roommate has a guest over, such as a significant other or an old friend, you should give them some time alone.
 Of course, if they all seem excited to talk to you and include you in their plans, you can feel free to stay.
 But they may eventually want some privacy to catch up on old times or just hang out alone.